wanderindev/financial-calculator-backend/README.md

 1. You can take a look at the frontend code in [this repository](https://github.com/wanderindev/financial-calculator-frontend).
 2. Find the live calculator [here](https://www.calcfina.com/es/calculadora-de-ahorros.html).
 3. The live backend is [here](https://api.calcfina.com).
 The API is open, so you can test it using Postman (see the Postman section below for instructions).
+4. This project runs in a Kubernetes cluster at DigitalOcean.
+For information on how to create your cluster visit my [do-managed-kubernetes](https://github.com/wanderindev/do-managed-kubernetes) repository.

 ## Install
 To use the project in your development machine, clone it, and go to the project's root: